Maths is Colourful – Not Black & White

 Our understanding of maths is constantly evolving.

-I’m a child of the 90s, growing up right when Andrew Wiles was proving Fermat’s Last Theorem in 1993 – and opening up wondrous new mathematical possibilities for the world.
+I’m a child of the 90s.
+The decade when Andrew Wiles proved Fermat’s Last Theorem – and opened up wondrous new mathematical possibilities for the world.

 Andrew Wiles